1. We have trouble with the supernatural in the Biblical

 - This is the supernatural worldview of the Bible that modern people find hard to believe without personal experience

-· Epiphany moments challenge us to grow and change in our thinking
+· Epiphany moments open our spiritual eyes and challenge us, like Peter, James and John, to grow and change in our thinking